-I’ve been running for about five years now.
+I’ve been running for about a decade now.
+There have been many lessons I’ve learned from running.
 I’m not a professional; I’m not an expert, and I’m certainly not a coach.
-Throughout my five years, I’ve learned several lessons both the easy way and the hard way.
-Lately I’ve had time to reflect on a few lessons I’ve learned.
+Throughout my decade of running and seven years working in running specialty, I’ve learned several lessons both the easy way and the hard way.
+Lately, I’ve had time to reflect on a few lessons learned from running.

 The most important rule:

 Compared to many other sports, running is not an expensive sport.

 However, your shoes will be the most expensive.
 The majority of people do not need inserts, nor is it necessary for a 200 dollar shoe.
 When being fitted, you should expect to pay between 120-150 for a pair.

 For your first pair of shoes, it’s important to get a quick and painless gait analysis.
 This is one of the most important lessons learned from running.
 Almost any local running store can do it.
 From there, they will determine the most appropriate shoes for you.
 If you look for the cheapest option online, and they don’t work for you, you are not going to be running.

 On the same line, there is a shoe for everyone.
 For example, some people can get away running in Nike Frees.
 99.9% of us can’t.
 The biggest and most important lesson from running is to get fitted for the right shoes.